olets/zsh-abbr-v5-docs/docs/usage.md

 % git co[Ctrl-Space]feature # no expansion; uses the Git alias Switched to branch 'feature'
 ```

+Use `--dry-run` to see what would result, without making any actual changes. zsh-abbr does not lint the imported abbreviations.

 Use the **--session**  or **-S** scope flag to create session abbreviations.
 Otherwise, or if the **--user** scope flag (**-U** for short) is passed, the Git abbreviations will be user.
 See [Scope](#scope).